Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Local yield stress statistics

 where the \emph{link-dimension} $D$ was introduced as $D=k\alpha$.
-According to Fig.~\ref{fig:distributions}(c) the systems show an anomalous, super-extensive scaling of the number of links with $D$ typically being between $2$ and $3$.
+According to Fig.~\ref{fig:round_yield}(d) the systems show an anomalous, super-extensive scaling of the number of links with $D$ typically being between $2$ and $3$.
 The highest values of $D$ occur in systems at low $Q$ and as $Q$ increases $D$ tends to $2$ corresponding to extensive scaling.
-This together with the particularly high correlations suggests that the introduction of quenched disorder (point defects with short-range interaction) localizes the plastic events.
+This together with the particularly high correlations suggests that the introduction of quenched disorder localizes the plastic events.